Are you a person with significant control?.

 Gail Mackie

 Gail is an Assistant Director in our Private Clients Team.
-She joined PEM in 2023 and specialises in advising clients either coming Read more …
+She joined PEM in 2023 and specialises in advising clients either coming Read more about this author …